RamK24/1D-Resnet-model/README.md

 ## Overview

-1D ResNet-50 is a deep learning model based on the classic ResNet-50 architecture but adapted for one-dimensional data.
+1D ResNet is a deep learning model based on the classic ResNet architecture but adapted for one-dimensional data.
 It is designed for tasks such as time-series classification, signal processing, and other sequence-based applications.

 ## Installation